 For all-year-round fun in Minneapolis, there’s of course the mammoth Mall of America, complete with roller coasters, The Void VR experience, Amazing Mirror Maze, and more shopping than you can imagine.
 Teenagers will also like Electric Fetus Records, where Prince himself once bought vinyl; indie bookshops; Broadway-quality theaters; and a gloriously underrated foodie scene.

-Summer, though, is where Minneapolis shines, with Twins baseball at Target Field; Minnesota United soccer at the stunning Allianz Field; the incredible (and free!)
+Summer, though, is where Minneapolis shines, with Twins baseball at Target Field; Minnesota United soccer at the impressive Allianz Field; the incredible (and free!)
 Minneapolis Sculpture Garden; the stunning Stone Arch Bridge spanning the Mississippi; and Bde Maka Ska, the largest lake in Minneapolis, where you’ll find locals taking to the bike trails, kayaking, and even sailing every beautiful sunny warm day.
 (Visitors can rent all the recreational equipment needed for a splendid lakeside day with teens.
 Who needs indoor water parks?)

 Where to Stay in the Twin Cities